 I recommend a website like Wiggle.
 Their size guides are great, as is their return policy, so buy a few and try them all on.
-I mean it.
-It's so important that it fits right and think of the calories you'll burn getting them on and off.

 Here are some things to consider:

-Fit - should be really snug.
+The fit should be really snug.
 It shouldn't cut off your circulation, but the tighter it fits the better it'll work.

 Buy for your size now - not the size you hope you'll be, or for added room.
 If it's roomy, cold water will slosh around inside (yuk) and if it's too small it'll be uncomfortable.

-Think about your stroke - will you swim front crawl or breaststroke?
+Think about your stroke: will you swim front crawl or breaststroke?
 If it's the latter, don't get a wetsuit with thicker neoprene on the thighs.